alexandergrib/studious-guacamole/README.md

 ### Design Choices

 - [x] **Color Scheme**
-* The color palette was created using [Coolors]() and Bootstrap color classes were used in this project.
+* The color palette was created using [Coolors]() and custom color classes were used in this project.

 - [x] **Typography**
 *

 - [x] **Imagery**
-* The Home page supporting image added to enchance the overall experience and was obtained from [Unsplash](https://unsplash.com).
+* The Home page supporting images were added to enchance the overall experience and were obtained from [Pexels](https://www.pexels.com/).

 ### Wireframes
-Wireframes are my initial design, so you may notice that the final website design does not contain everything that was planned at the start of the project.
-Some missing features are possible future improvements for the project.
-They may be implemented at a later stage.
+Wireframes provided were created at the planning stage of this project.
+While building the project, we decided to add some additional features.
+The added extra features are: users are able to Add, View, Edit and Delete Comments and edit their profile information.
   * **[Wireframes](static/img/BosomBuddies.pdf)**